bmoolman/blockchain_poc/README.md

 # Block Chain Proof of Concept
 Proof of concept block chain creator and tester (Basic) on the console.

-This sample code will be the lowest level of what I think blockchain is and depending on the stage at which the code is reviewed might even be something useful (maybe :)
+This sample code will be the lowest level of chaining transactions to ensure validity / tamper resistance

+- No blocks of data (each transaction is the block)
+- No mining
+- No nonces
+- No signatures